CRUISING TO ENGLAND

 Today, the Strawberry Field site is along a wooded stretch of road.
 The gates stand in isolation with the stone pillars that support the gates marred by graffiti.
 It is a lonely spot.
 When I was there, someone had placed an old acoustic guitar on the path leading through the woods beyond the gate - - heartbreakingly sad.

 Our tour did not take us to the childhood homes of George Harrison or Ringo Starr.
 The guide told us that both Harrison and Starr had grown up in more inner city/ working class parts of Liverpool.
 Harrison's birthplace (the family moved several times) is still a private home, not open to the public.
-Ringo's house on Madryn Street has been slated for demolition as part of an urban renewal project.
+Ringo's house on Madryn Street was slated for demolition as part of an urban renewal project.

 We drove back into the city to visit the Cavern Club, the place where the Beatles first achieved real popularity.
 The first time the group appeared there was on 9 February 1961 and it went on to perform there 292 times.

 Hearing of a band that was causing a sensation amongst Liverpool's young people, local record store owner Brian Epstein went to the Cavern to see The Beatles in November 1961.
-Impressed by the potential what he saw, Epstein offered to become the group's manager.
+Impressed by the potential that he saw, Epstein offered to become the group's manager.
 He re-cast the group's image from that of leather-clad rockers to a more polished look that would become world famous.
 More importantly, he was able to secure the band a recording contract.

 With the outbreak of Beatlemania, the Cavern Club had an international reputation.
 This was buoyed by a string of other British Invasion stars who also received their start at the Cavern.